derivkit/derivkit/docs/examples/derivatives/adaptive_fit.rst

 - This backend supports scalar and vector outputs (computed component-wise).
 - If you already know your function is smooth and clean, finite differences can be faster.
 - If you need explicit trimming/outlier handling, see the ``local_polynomial`` backend.
+- You can evaluate derivatives at multiple expansion points by passing an array to ``x0``.
+  The derivative is computed independently at each point and the results are stacked with leading shape ``x0.shape``.